francesjgonzales/generator-website-starter/README.md

 # generator-website-starter

-This project is about learning how to build an npm package file using website starter files created in my [previous repo](https://github.com/francesjgonzales/website-starter) and generate it using [yeoman](https://yeoman.io/) tool
+This project is about learning how to build an npm package file using website starter files created in my [previous repo](https://github.com/francesjgonzales/website-starter) and generate it using [yeoman](https://yeoman.io/) tool.

-### How to use generator-website-starter
+### How to use this package

+If you want to use this generator, below are the steps.

-1. Install **yeoman** globally
-   `npm install -g yo`
+1. Install **yeoman** globally if you haven't installed it before `npm install -g yo`

-2. Install your **created generator** globally
-   `npm install -g generator-name`
+2. Install your **created generator** globally if you haven't installed it before `npm install -g generator-website-starter`

-3. Install the package file using Yeoman
+3. Install the package file using Yeoman.
+You can repeat this process if you want to reuse in a new VS Workspsace `yo website-starter`
-   `yo generator-name`

 ### Steps in creating a yeoman generator